davidkhala/delphi-fabric/README.md

 - take care of docker swarm init --force-new-cluster
 - using Atom for Mac default keymap, align with bret Harrison
 - will block file name be a problem in signature cache? take care docker cp from container for multiple request
-- new orderer with same org
-- try to make pm2 signServer, swarmServer aslo run in single mode
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??